|Overview||Institutional Implementation||Guided Degree Pathways||Math Gateway Courses||Co-requisite Remediation|

 The sooner students take courses that count toward a college degree, the greater the chance that they will earn a degree.[i]
 Yet, for many students, access to credit-bearing courses is delayed.
 Traditional remediation models in which some students take a series of remedial classes to acquire the skills needed to move forward to college-level mathematics courses generally do not result in students progressing to graduation.
 Nationwide, more students need developmental coursework in mathematics than any other subject; moreover, more students are likely to view mathematics as barriers to academic success more than other general education requirements.

 Rather than continuing to place all students in traditional calculus pathway in mathematics, there is a movement to match the right mathematics course to different majors; students in many programs of study (such as health sciences, social sciences, liberal arts, education and business) can be suitably prepared with alternative gateway math courses in quantitative reasoning or statistics.
 Redesigned options in mathematics gateway courses, particularly those with just-in-time academic support for students who are underprepared for college level courses, have the potential to increase student success in gateway courses as well as help students to more quickly begin credit-bearing courses on their degree pathway.
 These approaches require effective connection and collaboration between faculty, advisors and administrators to build new systems that enhance student success.

-How: With support from the Helmsley Trusts, the Ohio Department of Higher Education (ODHE) will provide grants and technical assistance through the Bridges to Success Mathematics Initiative to public institutions in Ohio to improve student success by systematically linking three successful strategies: guided degree pathways, redesigned mathematics gateway courses, and corequisite remediation.
+With support from the Helmsley Trusts, the Ohio Department of Higher Education (ODHE) has provided grants and technical assistance through the Bridges to Success Mathematics Initiative to public institutions in Ohio to improve student success by systematically linking three successful strategies: guided degree pathways, redesigned mathematics gateway courses, and corequisite remediation.